 The cabriolet is the convertible version of the smart fortwo, a two-passenger subcompact car with a surprisingly large interior for its Lilliputian dimensions.
-Though its middling fuel economy, jerky transmission and poor highway manners will turn off some buyers, those seeking a nimble and easy-to-park city roadster should look no further.
+Though the cabriolet's middling fuel economy, jerky transmission and poor highway manners will turn off some buyers, those seeking a nimble and easy-to-park city roadster should look no further.

-The cabriolet (the automaker eschews capitol letters in its nomenclature) received a modest facelift for the latest model year.
-While the tall and narrow overall shape doesn't change, the model received a new front fascia with a revised lower air intake that gives it a more aggressive look.
+The cabriolet (the automaker eschews capitol letters in its nomenclature) received a modest facelift for the previous model year.
+While the tall and narrow overall shape didn't change, the model received a new front fascia with a revised lower air intake that gives it a more aggressive look.
 The grille was also slightly redrawn, and it now incorporates the smart logo.
 Around back, the bumper was restyled to match the fresh front end.

 The cabriolet's diminutive overall length of 8.8 feet (approximately 40 inches shorter than a MINI Cooper) remains the same, with the generously sized interior carrying over as well.
 Up front, there's plenty of leg and headroom for the driver and passenger, and unique offset seat positioning puts the passenger six inches behind the driver for extra shoulder space.
 The cabriolet's interior features quality materials, a well laid-out dashboard and intuitive controls.